Secrets of Japanese business etiquette

 - Always carefully pick up all the Japanese business cards received at a meeting.
 Forgetting a Japanese businessperson’s card is a slap in his or her face because it implies he or she is unimportant.
 Consider that many of the junior employees at a Japanese company will be with it for life: one of the lower-ranked employees at a business meeting today might control a $50,000,000 budget in 10 – 15 years time.
 A young man who served me with green tea at Toyota in December 1991, now controls a $150,000,000 budget, but still remembers that I treated him politely at that first meeting.

-- Do not wear black suit, white shirt, and black tie because that is funeral attire.
+- Do not wear a black suit, white shirt, and black or near-black tie because that is funeral attire.

 - Japanese businesspeople tend to wear formal coats in the winter months of December thru February, and Burberry-style short raincoats in March and April.